harvard-nrg/dwiqc/docs/source/xnat.rst

 get mode
 ^^^^^^^^
 .. note::
     *get* mode is only applicable if you have an XNAT instance you're going to interact with.
-If you're only going to use DWIQC outside of XNAT, please feel free to skip to the `process <#process-mode>`_ mode section.
+If you're only going to use *DWIQC* outside of XNAT, please feel free to skip to the `process <#process-mode>`_ mode section.

 get: Overview
 """""""""""""

 *get* mode functions as a way to download data from XNAT to your local compute environment. *get* mode's primary feature is the ability to download data and convert it to BIDS format.
 If you're unfamiliar with BIDS, take a look at the official `docs <https://bids-specification.readthedocs.io/en/stable/>`_.
-Note that `dcm2niix <https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage#General_Usage>`_ must be installed and on your path or loaded via ``module load``. *get* mode will fail without it.

 Before using *get* mode, I strongly recommend creating an `xnat_auth alias <https://yaxil.readthedocs.io/en/latest/xnat_auth.html>`_ using the excellent `yaxil <https://yaxil.readthedocs.io/en/latest/>`_ python library.
 It's not stictly necessary to do so, but it will make your life easier.
-Example code will use an xnat alias.
-If you've already `installed <developers.html#hpc-installation>`_ DWIQC, yaxil will have been installed as well (yaxil is a DWIQC dependency).
+Example code will use an xnat alias. yaxil comes as a part of the *DWIQC* `installation <developers.html#hpc-installation>`_ (yaxil is a *DWIQC* dependency).

 get: Required Arguments
 """""""""""""""""""""""